modularizer/kudokid/README.md

 | id | called_at        | called_at_str               | url                                   | headers | params | method | response_code | response_json                        | response_headers                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                    |
 |----|------------------|-----------------------------|---------------------------------------|---------|--------|--------|---------------|--------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | 1  | 1717262808.07453 | 2024-06-01 10:26:48.074527  | https://www.strava.com/api/v3/athlete |         |        | GET    | 200           | {"id": 23032, "username": "modu... } | {"Content-Type": "application/json; charset=utf-8", "Transfer-Encoding": "chunked", "Connection": "keep-alive", "Date": "Sat, 01 Jun 2024 17:26:48 GMT", "X-Content-Type-Options": "nosniff", "X-Permitted-Cross-Domain-Policies": "none", "Via": "1.1 linkerd, 1.1 linkerd, 1.1 8e16c7938d4a57727005da6f93b9da6a.cloudfront.net (CloudFront)", "ETag": "W/\"f37c6b7e34e4570ca4e2\"", "Vary": "Accept, Origin", "Status": "200 OK", "X-Request-Id": "41a0e296-1f34-4d", "Cache-Control": "max-age=0, private, must-revalidate", "Referrer-Policy": "strict-origin-when-cross-origin", "X-Frame-Options": "DENY", "Content-Encoding": "gzip", "X-XSS-Protection": "1; mode=block", "X-RateLimit-Limit": "200,2000", "X-RateLimit-Usage": "1,211", "X-Download-Options": "noopen", "X-ReadRateLimit-Limit": "100,1000", "X-ReadRateLimit-Usage": "1,211", "X-Cache": "Miss from cloudfront", "X-Amz-Cf-Pop": "LAX50-P3", "X-Amz-Cf-Id": "aGamSBHtYYowW_sEm_25r9H=="}  |

-# Code Structure
-* `api_cache.py` - handles caching API responses in a SQLite database to avoid rate limits
-  * not in any way specific to strava, could be used for any API
-* `strava_oauth.py` - handles the OAuth2.0 authentication with Strava
-  * runs a background thread to refresh the access token when it expires
-  * if the refresh token is expired, it will open up a browser window for you to re-authenticate Strava
-* `bare_strava_api.py` - combines the API cache and the Strava OAuth to provide an easy way to make API calls
-  * enumerates _some_ of the Strava API endpoints and types
-  * adds a little bit of ease of use to the Strava API
-  * `BareStravaAPI` is a class intended to be generic and useful for anyone to develop and relatively free of my own goals with the Strava API
-* `kudokid.py` - this is intended to be my clutter-free playground to start developing features around the Strava API